Credit score in the United States

-A credit score is a number that provides a comparative estimate of an individual's creditworthiness based on an analysis of their credit report.
-It is an inexpensive and main alternative to other forms of consumer loan underwriting.
+A credit score is a numerical expression derived from an analysis of an individual's credit history and credit report, used to estimate the relative likelihood that the individual will repay debts and meet other financial obligations.
+As a standardized and comparatively low-cost method of evaluating borrowers, credit scoring serves as a primary alternative to traditional forms of loan underwriting, enabling faster and more consistent credit decisions.

 Lenders, such as banks and credit card companies, use credit scores to evaluate the risk of lending money to consumers.
 Lenders contend that widespread use of credit scores has made credit more widely available and less expensive for many consumers.
 Under the Dodd-Frank Act passed in 2010, a consumer is entitled to receive a free report of the specific credit score used if they are denied a loan, credit card or insurance due to their credit score.

+Not all U.S. adults are scoreable under conventional credit scoring models.